michaelfranz/recogsx/README.md

 ## NON-TECHNICAL DESCRIPTION

-This project aims to create a software program, based on a Convolutional Neural Network, which can distinguish male from female voices based on a short audio recording of a human voice.
+This project aims to demonstrate the principal of a Convolutional Neural Network, which can distinguish male from female voices based on a short audio recording of a human voice.
 Upon receiving an audio input, the software will return a classification 'male' or 'female'.